 Currently the main pests affecting the teak at KVTC are baboons.
-The company employees about 25-30 baboon chasers to keep baboons out of compartments with young trees.
+The company employs 1 baboon chaser for every 10 ha of planted teak stand for the first two years after planting to keep baboons out of compartments with young trees.
 A regular visit is undertaken by a forestry pest and disease specialist.
 Reports are maintained in the monitoring file at KVTC.